 Receive Funding From Us

 Our approach to commissioning focuses upon the priorities that have been identified and published within the Police and Crime Plan.
 The priorities have been determined through analysis of key information at both a local and a national level (commonly known as ‘strategic assessments’); together with consultation with Dorset Police, with other partner organisations and with members of the public.
-Utilising the SDF, a range of worthwhile projects and initiatives that address one or more of these priorities, is commissioned.

 Arrangements for monitoring the outcomes of activities often take place using a multi-agency approach, overseen by a number of important partnerships that we work closely with, some outlined under Key Partnerships, in order to evaluate success and inform future commissioning decisions.